rehierl/abstract-properties/05-2-document-tree/1-1-document-trees.md

 it has no child order.
 As such, this description can also be used to refer to the node order of the (unordered) node tree that is associated with a document tree.

+Note that the description as "unordered document tree" in regards to the document tree's node order is synonymous to "tree order".

 <!-- ======================================================================= -->
 ## ordered document tree